Table of Contents

 The Singapore taxation system is designed to be fair and transparent, so companies who do not wish to face tax evasion penalties need only follow the Singapore tax rules.

-To ensure Singapore follows through on its promises of transparency, they have made it compulsory for all Singapore businesses to keep adequate records on their transactions.
+To ensure Singapore follows through on its promises of transparency, they have made it compulsory for all Singapore businesses to keep adequate transaction records.

 Beyond proper record keeping, we advise companies to make the following procedures standard practice within their operations:

-- Train your employees to recognize illegal or suspicious tax-related activity.
+- Train your employees to recognise illegal or suspicious tax-related activity.

-- Make assessments of each client or partner you work with to avoid unintentionally being entangled with illegal tax activity.
+- Perform risk assessments of each client or partner you work with to avoid unintentionally being entangled with illegal tax activity

-Conclusion — What’s Next for Avoiding Tax Avoidance Problems in Singapore?
+What’s Next for Avoiding Tax Problems in Singapore?